Thought Leadership

 1. Clarity of roles and responsibilities, matched by adequate accountability

-Directors must not only be clear on their own roles and responsibilities but also on the roles and responsibilities of others.
+Directors must be clear not only on their own roles and responsibilities but also on the roles and responsibilities of others.

 Choosing the appropriate CEO is a pivotal starting point.
 The CEO needs a clear role description and division of responsibilities with the board, along with adequate reporting and accountability.
-The board must then ensure there is adequate clarity and resourcing of all key roles.
-Personnel should be empowered to do their job well.
+The board must then ensure adequate clarity and resourcing of all key roles.
+Personnel should be empowered to do their jobs well.
 Skilled personnel with clear role descriptions and strong accountability will ultimately play a crucial role in supporting and protecting the board and the organisation.

 Further, the skills base and composition of the board must support the strong leadership required from the board.